Block

 A problem is recognized — felt — but when we try to think it out, we arrive at the edge of thinkability.
 We cannot resolve this problem with the intellectual moves that ordinarily work to resolve our problems.

-If we are precise and honest with ourselves, we will realize something disturbing: at this point what we most painfully lack is not an answer, but a clear question.
+If we pause and reflect, we might realize something disturbing: at this point what we most painfully lack is not an answer, but a clear question.
 We cannot even articulate the problem.

 Our minds do not know what to do with such a situation.
 We don’t even know how to talk about this experience.
 We are completely oriented by metaphors of objects existing positively in a negative space that’s given: and this space is reality itself.